-Rabies is a viral disease that is transmitted between animals, most commonly via aggressive behavior such as biting.
-The virus affects the central nervous system and causes hyperactivity and possible paralysis of limbs due to motor neuron damage.
+Rabies is a viral disease that is transmitted between animals, most commonly through aggressive behavior such as biting.
+The virus affects the central nervous system (CNS) and causes hyperactivity and possible paralysis of the limbs due to motor neuron damage.

 - Cerebral dysfunction

 - Excessing salivation

 - Aggressive and abnormal behavior